How to Split Clips in DaVinci Resolve

 FAQ

-How do I split audio and video in DaVinci Resolve 17?
+How do I merge two split clips back together in DaVinci Resolve?